 The political tension which erupted in late 2013, and which escalated in a more violent form in eastern areas of the country, has brought focus to the vulnerability of the national telecom network, parts of which have been subjected to vandalism.
 A number of telcos operating in Crimea, annexed by Russia in 2014, left the peninsular after their licences were made over to Russian firms.
 More recently, telcos have retreated from the Donetsk region after it was impossible for them to operate their networks and continue to offer services.
-The telecom regulator now assesses market statistics, including revenue, excluding data from Crimea and the separately administered city of Sevastopol, as well as from a number of contested regions in the east.
+The telecom regulator now assesses market statistics (including revenue) excluding data from Crimea and the separately administered city of Sevastopol, as well as from occupied areas of the Donetsk and Luhansk oblasts.

 This report provides an overview of Ukraine’s telecom market, including profiles of the major operators, a review of telecom network infrastructure, regulatory measures, and emerging network developments.